 “We love [Prickly Pear] because it’s print, it’s physical, you can take it to a coffee shop or cut it up and hang pieces on your wall,” write Stewart and Richardson, who encourage would-be contributors to be bold.

 “If you’re nervous or [have] never submitted art or words before, this is a great place to start.”

 During the first go-round, self-publishing the zine involved binging YouTube videos and undertaking a chaotic process of collaging and formatting, constituting a crash course in Adobe Creative Suite, to craft the final product.

 But all that hard work paid off when the responses rolled in — Prickly Pear was connecting with readers and sparking honest conversations around tough, often taboo topics.

 “Reading your zine last year was transformative for me.
 I had been feeling very alone for a very long time in a toxic relationship.
 [Prickly Pear] helped me to feel that I am truly not alone.
 It was one of the many tools I used to help me get out of that relationship and make my health and well-being a priority,” wrote one reader in response to the first edition.

 Publishing the zine proved equally impactful for Stewart and Richardson, who were overwhelmed by the positive feedback they received.

 “This zine has led us to make some unbelievably powerful connection with our community,” the pair say.
 “The spice of life is human connection.”

-If all goes well with the second zine (coming soon!), you’ll likely hear more from Peach Fuzz in the future.
-For now, you can follow along with Peach Fuzz on the zine’s Instagram.
+If all goes well with the second zine (coming soon!), you’ll likely hear more from Prickly Pear in the future.
+For now, you can follow along on the zine’s Instagram.